 We absolutely LOVE microgreens, and you should too.

 Microgreens are harvested between the cotyledon stage and first true leaf.
-They have an wonderfully intense aromatic flavor and concentrated nutrient content and come in a variety of colors and textures.
+They have a wonderfully intense aromatic flavor as well as a concentrated nutrient content and come in a variety of colors and textures.

 Microgreens are packed with nutrients!